YinHk-Notes/Reactjs-notes-and-cheatsheet/cheatsheet/Refs & DOMS/Refs.md

 `Refs` provide a way to ***access DOM nodes or React elements created in the render method***.

-react creates virtual Dom, if you want to access this virtual Dom node, just use "Refs"
+react creates virtual Dom, if you want to access this virtual Dom node, just use `Refs`

 There are a few good use cases for refs:
 - Managing focus, text selection, or media playback.